-Thanks so much to all students who participated in the September 22-24 and October 28-29 Your GW programs this year!
+Thanks so much to all students who participated in the September and October Your GW programs in 2018!

-We will be annoucning dates for Fall 2019 Your GW programs at a later time during the next academic school-year*.
+We will be announcing dates for fall 2019 Your GW programs at a later time during the next academic school-year*.
 We hope to receive a Your GW application from you next fall along with your application for admission.